Kim Laboratory of Electrochemistry and Interfaces at the Nanoscale

 Announcements

-Positions are available for graduate students and postdocs!
-Students interested in joining the team should reach out to the principal investigator at dohyungk@seas.upenn.edu
+Graduate students and postdocs interested in joining the team should reach out to the principal investigator at dohyungk@seas.upenn.edu

 News and Highlights